evanplaice/jquery-csv/CONTRIBUTING.md

-If you don't know where to start, take a look at the [Roadmap][Roadmap] of proposed changes for the next release.

 # How You Can Help

 ## Non-code contributions

 - If you'd like to edit/update the documentation, submit a Pull Request
 - If you'd like to start a dialog, post a new [Discussion][Discussion]
-- If you'd like to mention a project where jquery is used, post a comment in the [Mentions][Mentions]
 - If you'd like to assist other users of jquery-csv, answer qustions on [StackOverflow][StackOverflow]
 - If you'd like to promote this project, write articles or blog posts and link back to the project